-All campus students demonstrate attendance by their physical presence within the classroom.
+All campus students demonstrate attendance by their physical presence within the classroom and online classroom.
+Attendance is reported for the first three weeks of the term, as well as the first week of any courses starting after the first week of the term.
 Participation requirements are determined by the faculty for each course.